juju/python-libjuju/docs/narrative/model.rst

           # specific handler method is not defined.

-Any :class:`juju.model.ModelEntity` object can be observed directly by registering callbacks on the object itself.
+Any py:class:`juju.model.ModelEntity` object can be observed directly by registering callbacks on the object itself.

 .. code:: python